On the de Rham homology of affine varieties in characteristic 0: A morphism of spectral sequences

 \section{A morphism of spectral sequences}

 The main result of this section is the following. \begin{prop} Let $Y$ be an affine variety, and let $Y \rightarrow X$ be an embedding of $Y$ into a smooth affine variety $X$.
 Let $X \rightarrow \mathbb{A}^n$ be an embedding of $X$ into affine space.
-There is a morphism of spectral sequences between the Hodge-de-Rham local hyperhomology spectral sequence associated to the embedding $Y\rightarrow X$, and the Hodge-de-Rham local hyperhomology spectral sequence associated to the embedding $Y \rightarrow \mathbb{A}^n$ given by the composition $Y \rightarrow X \rightarrow \mathbb {A}^n$.
+There is a morphism of spectral sequences between the Hodge-de Rham local hypercohomology spectral sequence associated to the embedding $Y\rightarrow X$, and the Hodge-de Rham local hypercohomology spectral sequence associated to the embedding $Y \rightarrow \mathbb{A}^n$ given by the composition $Y \rightarrow X \rightarrow \mathbb {A}^n$.
 This morphism is of bidegree shift $(n-s, n-s)$, where $s=\dim X$. \end{prop}

 The proof results from a series of lemmas.
-Throughout this section, let $T$ be the ring $k[x_1,...,x_n]$, the coordinate ring of $\mathbb A^n$.
+Throughout this section, let $T$ be the ring $\kk[x_1,...,x_n]$, the coordinate ring of $\mathbb A^n$.
 Let $Y=V(I)$ be an affine variety with an embedding to a smooth affine variety $X=V(J)$ of dimension $s<n$, itself embedded into $\Spec T$, where $J \subset I \subset T$.
 We write $R$ for $T/J$ and $S$ for $T/I$.

 \begin{lemma} Let $\hat{T}$ be the $J$-adic competion of $T$.
 The natural map $T \rightarrow \hat{T}$ induces a map of de Rham complexes $\Omega^{\bullet}(T) \rightarrow \hat{T} \otimes_T \Omega^{\bullet}(T)$, given by $a \mapsto 1 \otimes a$.
 According to \autoref{cptoss}, this map of complexes induces a morphism of spectral sequences corresponding to local hypercohomology of the de Rham complex of $T$ with support in $I$ and the local hypercohomology of the complex $\hat{T}\otimes_T \Omega^{\bullet}(T)$ with support in $I$.
 This morphism of spectral sequences is an isomorphism starting on the $E_1$ page and is degree-preserving, i.e it is of bidegree shift (0,0). \end{lemma}